dotnet/wpf/README.md

 * If you have feedback about WPF on the Desktop Framework, please report it using the Feedback Hub on Windows 10 (Category: *Developer Platfornm*, sub-category *UI frameworks and controls* and make it clear your feedback is for WPF, not UWP XAML).

 ## Code
 We are not accepting pull requests to WPF at this time; we will update this section with contribution guidelines as we move closer to an initial full release of the code.
+In the meantime, if you have any suggestions for changes to WPF please [open an issue](https://github.com/dotnet/wpf/issues/) where we can discuss potential future updates.

 # Code of conduct
 The WPF repo follows the [.NET Foundation Code of Condut](http://www.dotnetfoundation.org/code-of-conduct).